MurdocAV/murdocav.github.io---Remastered/README.md

 This branch is to re-do all changes in the mobile version of the website which is outdated to Material's default with no sliding interaction -_-.
 Look for more react specific mobile targeted node modules or snips of code dude.
 Love you stay safe, drink lot of water.

+Covid 19 - Due to the current epidemic we can't deliver the same ammount of pixels to you for the same usage.
+So we've implemented a contactless pixel exchange program.
+Coming to your local 9/11.